lassekongo83/youtube-googlebot-spoofer/README.md

 - Click to check *Developer mode*.
 - Click *Load unpacked extension...*.
 - In the file selector dialog:
-    - Select the directory `youtube-googlebot-spoofer`.
+    - Select the directory `youtube-googlebot-spoofer` that was cloned/downloaded.
     - Click *Open*.